Featured Comment:

 Here are my step-by-step instructions for how to make The Ultimate Teriyaki Chicken at home.
 For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

-Turn the chicken over so the skin is facing down, and cut the thickest parts of the underside to make flaps you can pull out.
+Flip the chicken so the skin is facing down, and cut the thickest parts of the underside to make flaps you can pull out.
+Using a diagonal or horizontal cut lets you open each flap and flatten the chicken thigh so it’s all the same thickness.

 After piercing the chicken, sprinkle a pinch of salt on both sides.